 Teach your children about how our food is grown and let them explore the soil it grows in.
-Explain the importance of earthworms and honeybees.
+Explain the importance of earthworms and honeybees (read my post about ways to protect honeybees and get your kids involved!).
 Start a worm farm.
 Get out a globe and show them how far away South Africa really is and suggest looking for food that is grown a little closer to home.
 Teaching children how our food system affects the environment is extremely important.
 Once you bring your harvest inside, make sure you get your kids into the kitchen to help you create dinner.
 Pick up a children’s cookbook and matching aprons.

 3. Put your child in charge of recycling.